The Deputy Permanent RepresentativeEnlarge image

 Ambassador Thoms studied Law, Political Science and Islamic and Arabic Studies in Bonn, Cairo, Geneva and Berlin.
 He speaks English, French and Arabic.
 Before joining the Foreign Service in 1999, he was research fellow at the Max Planck Institute for Comparative and International Private Law in Hamburg.

-Ambassador Thoms is married to attorney-at-law Anahita Thoms and has a son.
+Ambassador Thoms is married to attorney-at-law Anahita Thoms.
+The couple has a son.